ionzero/vouchsafe/vouchsafe-specification.md

 * The `sub` claim MUST equal the token’s own `jti`.
 This indicates that the attestation refers to itself, rather than a separate subject token.
-* The token MAY include arbitrary claims that assert attributes or facts about the subject.
+* The token MAY include arbitrary claims that assert attributes or facts declared by the issuer, optionally including wrapped external data.
 * The `purpose` claim MAY be used to scope or categorize the statement.
 * The `vch_iss` claim MUST NOT be present, as there is no referenced token being vouched for.
 * The `vch_sum` claim MUST NOT be present, as there is no referenced token being vouched for.